Palestinians and Arab League condemn opening of Czech Jerusalem office | Law-Order

 Palestinians and Arab League condemn opening of Czech Jerusalem office

+At the inauguration ceremony, Babis said it "represents another milestone in our co-operation, it gives evidence that we see the importance of this great city."
+Only two countries have full embassies in Jerusalem: the United States - after former U.S. President Donald Trump broke with decades of U.S. policy to recognise Jerusalem as the capital of Israel - and Guatemala.

-Peace talks broke down in 2014.
-Although the Czech Republic supports a two-state solution to the Israeli-Palestinian conflict, it was named in an International Criminal Court pre-trial decision last month as one of the countries supporting Israel's argument that the court had no jurisdiction over war crimes in the Palestinian territories.
+The Czech Republic is one of Israel's strongest supporters in the European Union.
+Although its formally supports a two-state solution to the Israeli-Palestinian conflict, it was named in an International Criminal Court pre-trial decision last month as one of the countries supporting Israel's argument that the court should not investigate war crimes in the Palestinian territories.

-The Czech Republic is also one of Israel's strongest supporters in the European Union.
-Last month Israel froze its short-lived "vaccine diplomacy" programme to send COVID-19 vaccines abroad to buy international goodwill after it came under legal scrutiny.
+Babis said on Thursday his country regarded the ICC’s decision to proceed with an investigation as “unfortunate,” adding: “Though we respect the independence of the court, the Czech Republic doesn’t consider Palestine to be a state, therefore the court has no jurisdiction over it.”
+(Additional reporting by Stephen Farrell.
+Writing by Maayan Lubell; Editing by Angus MacSwan and Timothy Heritage)

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)